-According to CITES, 1019 individual cases of illegal trade in orangutans have been registered between 2005 and 2011.
-Another report from the UN Environment Programme (UNEP), who also monitors trade in wild animals, estimates that 6000 great apes are captured or killed every year for the purpose of selling or keeping them as pets.
-Up to 70% of these victims are orangutans.
-Reports also conclude that the number of killed orangutans in connection with their capture may easily be twice as big.
-The infant orangutans are protected only by their mothers, while other infant primates are protected by entire groups of primates.
+Furthermore, a report from the United Nations Environment Programme (UNEP), who also monitors trade in wild animals, estimates that 6000 great apes are captured or killed every year for the purpose of selling or keeping them as pets.
+Up to 70% of these are orangutans.

-As with any trade, the illegal wildlife trade is driven by supply and demand.
-With regards to orangutans, the supply has increased gradually because the extensive deforestation and increasing number of plantations force the orangutans out of their natural habitats and closer to humans.
+Like other illicit markets, the illegal wildlife trade is driven by supply and demand.
+In the case of orangutans, habitat loss due to deforestation and agricultural expansion increases their vulnerability because it forces the orangutans out of their natural habitats and closer to humans.

-Surely, the statistics only reveal the tip of the iceberg of tragic stories in relation to illegal trades in orangutans.
+Sadly, statistics only reveal the tip of the iceberg when it comes to illegal trades in orangutans.

-Behind the dreadful statistics are several tragic stories.
-Illegal wildlife trade often results in pet orangutans living under unnatural and extreme conditions.
-Some orangutans are sold to breeding centres in Egypt and Thailand, and others are sold to private and public zoos for entertaining exhibitions for tourists.
-The vast majority of traded orangutans fall victim to cruelty and abuse, as their owners try to make them perform before crowds or behave like a pet.
+Behind the statistics are several tragic stories.
+Illegal wildlife trade often results in infant or young orangutans living under unnatural and extreme conditions.
+Some are sold to breeding centres in Egypt and Thailand, and others are sold to private and public zoos for entertaining exhibitions for tourists.
+Most experience long periods of confinement, stress and mistreatment while a few fall victim to more extreme abuse, as their owners force them to behave like pets, perform before crowds, take part in fighting for entertainment or even prostitution.

 At Save the Orangutan, we have helped ensure the rescue of several orangutans and their return to Borneo via our partner BOS Foundation.
-In Borneo, they can commence a long but safe and secure rehabilitation and training until they can be reintroduced to the rainforest.
+In Borneo, they can commence a long process of rehabilitation and training with the hope of one day reintroducing them to the rainforest or long term care on special, protected islands.

 Sources: